 If you didn’t know, the reservation agreement helps you to secure the deal.
 The real estate agency stops advertising the property.
 And will start preparing an agreement on the future agreement.

 For almost no actual work done, you pay a reservation fee.
 Which translates to a real estate commission.
 So the agency gets paid first.

 If I for whatever reason back from the deal, I will lose the reservation fee.
 If a seller does the same, I will get back the deposit after a certain time.

-The risk of the agency refusing to return reservation fee back is real, but this agency is quite big on the market.
-And If it went to the court, I would win.
+The risk of the agency refusing to return the reservation fee is real, but this agency is quite big on the market.
+And If it went to court, I would win.

 The thing about contracts is that the devil lies in the details right?
 What is the other risk we missed?

 A deposit scam